wit-hdip-comp-sci/hdip-soft-eng/unit-3/web-0-workshop-2/web.md

   color: 009656
 ---

-Workshop Two
+Onsite Workshop

-Introducing semester 2
+A typical workshop for the programme